Provence: Legendary Light, Wind and Wine

 While its cities are packed with important sights, Provençal life feels rooted in its countryside, small towns and vibrant markets.
 Its famous fields of lavender and sunflowers inspire painters.
-Its howling mistral wind can — as they say — blow the ears off donkeys.
-And its coveted Côtes du Rhône wines showcase this region's confident mastery of good living.
+Its howling Mistral wind can — as they say — to blow the ears off donkeys.
+And its coveted Cotes du Rhone wines showcase this region’s confident mastery of good living.

 The Pont du Gard reminds us that throughout the ancient world, aqueducts were stone flags heralding the greatness of Rome.
 And they still proclaim the wonders of that age.
 This perfectly preserved Roman bridge supported a canal or aqueduct on the very top.
 It was a critical link, helping keep a steady river of water flowing cross-country to Nîmes — one of the Roman Empires largest cities.
 Remarkably, the water dropped only one inch for every 350 feet.
 Let’s go inside.

 This is what Roman aqueducts were all about.
-This is part of a 30-mile long channel a man made river flowed through this for 400 years.
-You can see the original stones, a thin layer of mortar which waterproofed the channel and, after centuries of use, a thick mineral build up.
+This is part of a thirty-mile long channel, a man made river flowed through this for 400 years.
+You can see the original stones, a thin layer of mortar which waterproofed the channel, and, after centuries of use, a thick mineral build up.

 The Pont du Gard’s main arch is the largest the Romans ever built — 80 feet across.
 The bridge itself has no mortar — just ingeniously stacked stones.
 Taking full advantage of the round arch the Romans invented, it’s made strong by gravity.

 Imagine the jubilation on that day in A.D.
-50 that this system was finally operational.
+50 when suddenly the system was operational.
 This is the very end of the aqueduct and water would tumble out of this hole and fill this pool.
-The system was designed to prioritize depending upon how much water was available.
-If the water level was high then send to homes of the wealthy, decorative fountains and public baths, but if water level was, these holes made sure that the water reached essential neighborhood wells.
+The system was designed to prioritize according to how much water was available.
+If the water level was high the holes would send water to homes of the wealthy, to decorative fountains and to public baths, but if the water level was very low, these holes would still send water to the essential neighborhood wells.

 The lettering across the front is long gone, but the remaining “nail holes” presented archeologists with a fun challenge: match the pattern of nail holes to the letter it once held.

-The emperor's agenda: to create a populace that was thoroughly Roman — enjoying the same activities and the same entertainment, all thinking as one
+The emperor’s agenda was to create a populace that was thoroughly Roman — enjoying the same activities and the same entertainment, all thinking as one.

 The arena still hosts colorful pageantry.
 And macho men still face dangerous beasts…bulls.

-A bullfight à la Provençale is more sporting than bloody Spanish bullfights.
-A tiny ribbon, laced between the horns, sits on the bull's forehead.
-The daredevil fighters, gripping special hooks, try to snare a ribbon.
+A bullfight à la Provençale is more sporting than the bloody Spanish bullfights.
+A tiny ribbon, laced between the horns, sits on the bull’s forehead.
+The daredevil fighters, gripping special hooks, try to snare the ribbon.